kamal951/yolo-rtsp-detection/README.md

 ## Extending the Project

 - Add authentication for secure access
-- Implement motion detection to trigger person detection
+- Implement motion detection to trigger object detection
-- Support multiple object classes beyond just person detection
+- Support additional object classes beyond persons, cars, and animals
 - Add recording capabilities for detected events
 - Integrate with notification systems

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details